crcn/beanpoll.js/README.md

 Brazil Nut - Super scale your node.js apps
 ==========================================

-Brazil Nut distributes your application into "pods" (modules) which can be run in-app, in the browser, or on another server.
+Brazil Nut distributes your application into "pods" (modules) which can run in-app, in the browser, or on another server.
 Think of it like building an application with plugins across platforms.

 What are some benefits?
 ----------------------